Chapter 03 - Metamorphosis

 "And we're looking for…"

-"Travis said to keep an eye out for anything weird."
+"Travis said to keep an eye for anything weird."

-"Well, I don't know, Addison.
-Travis seemed pretty sure," Sam replies and holds up his pair of binoculars.
+"Well, I don't know, Ads.
+Travis seemed pretty sure," Sam replies and holds up his pair binoculars.
 They watch as Jack starts to chew down on food from the fridge, including eating uncooked hamburger.
 "I'd say that qualifies as weird."